Bukho-Mabhula/portfolio/README.md

 **Situation**

-As part of my task , I was required to record a mock interview simulating a real-world job interview using the STAR method for a junior developer role.
+As part of my task, I was required to record a mock interview simulating a real-world job interview using the STAR method for a junior developer role.
 The video had to be embedded in my digital portfolio as evidence of my professional communication skills.

 **Task**